robokrishan/entropy-systems-s3-water-firmware/README.md

 SM_EVENT_LOWER_LIMIT_RELEASED
 ```

-At startup, `limitSwitchSyncState()` reads both inputs and synchronizes the physical mechanism position with the state machine.
+At startup, the component synchronizes the physical mechanism position with the state machine.

 Possible startup conditions: